Battle of al-Bab: Turkish-led attack from the west repelled

 On 21 December, the rebels gained control of a part of the highway between Al-Bab and Aleppo.
 Nonetheless, the day soon became the deadliest thus far for Turkish forces in Syria.
 According to the Turkish government, 16 Turkish soldiers were killed in suicide bomb attacks and clashes, while 33 were wounded.
 It also claimed 138 ISIL fighters were killed in Turkish airstrikes on 67 ISIL targets.
 ISIL meanwhile claimed to have killed more than 70 Turkish soldiers, while capturing two Leopard 2 tanks.
-The fighting started when rebels and Turkish forces captured the hospital area of the town, as well as the Aqil Mountains.
-However, an ISIL counterattack recaptured both the hospital and the mountains, repelling the Turkish-led attack.
+The fighting started when rebels and Turkish forces captured the Al-Bab National Hospital, as well as the highly strategic Aqil Mountains/Jabal 'Aql in West of Al-Bab.
+However not long after, ISIS militants launch counter-attack with heavy fire from the town.
+ISIS suicide bomber named "Abu Osama Al-Shami" drove an SVBIED towards the Turkish armor located southwest side of the National Hospital, inflicting heavy casualties on the Turkish position.
+The counterattack recaptured both the hospital and the mountains as result, repelling the Turkish-led attack.
 Another attack was launched by the rebels on 22 December.
 SOHR reported that 72 civilians were killed in Turkish airstrikes during the day, with another 23 killed on the next day.

 Despite the losses, President of Turkey Recep Tayyip Erdoğan stated on 23 December that the operation to capture al-Bab was almost complete and that the FSA would capture the city soon.
 The same day, the Turkish Defence Minister Fikri Işık stated that the Aqil Mountains had been cleared of ISIL.
 The Turkish-backed rebels also later captured the Al-Farouq hospital.
 However, an ISIL counterattack in the early hours of 25 December, once again recaptured the hospital and Aqil Mountains.
 Meanwhile, 30 civilians trying to flee the city were reportedly killed by explosives planted by ISIL.